matheussartori/lol-loot-simulator/README.md

 </h3>

 <blockquote align="center">
-  League of Legends Loot Simulator is an microsservice application that allows you to open chests, use the market and trade items with other users.
+  League of Legends Loot Simulator is a microservice application that allows you to open chests, use the market and trade items with other users.
 It's based on the "Loot" feature inside the League of Legends game.
 This application is not related to the real League of Legends inventory or Riot Games itself.
 </blockquote>
 <br>